RockefellerArchiveCenter/aurora/README.md

 ### Data Persistence
 The Docker container is currently configured to persist the MySQL database in local storage.
 This means that when you shut down the container using `docker-compose down` all the data in the application will still be there the next time you run `docker-compose up`.
-If you want to wipe out the database at shut down, simply run `docker-compose -v`.
+If you want to wipe out the database at shut down, simply run `docker-compose down -v`.

 ## Transferring digital records